-Car accidents happen every day and are the main cause of injuries in California.
+Car accidents happen every day and are the main cause of injuries in Virginia.
 Every year, these accidents cause thousands of injuries and deaths.

 Following a car accident, as someone who was involved in the accident, it is your job to make sure that you do everything in your power to increase your chances of obtaining a settlement for your damages.